umazalakain/django-acme/README.md

         …
     ]

-**NOTICE**: You shouldn't be using this with Django, but with your web server.
+**WARNING**: You shouldn't be doing this with Django, but with your web server.